Recent Graduates

 I loved learning and continue to do so today.
 The friendships were the best part.
 Teachers know you by name and want you to succeed.

 Question 3.
-How have the skills and concepts that you learned as a psychology student helped you later in your educational journey and/or career?
+How have the skills and concepts that you learned helped you later?

 I use psychology every day.
-This includes why do people do what they do?
+This includes why people do what they do.
 My psychology degree taught me how to test ideas and use facts to make decisions.
-Advertising is about creative ideas and how peopel think.
+Advertising is about creative ideas and how people think.
 I learned a safe way for completing tasks at NMT.
 You can research all day long and have all the knowledge in the world, but it's not helpful if you cannot apply it.
 NMT taught me how to do that.

 Question 4.
-What would you say to someone considering pursuing psychology at NMT to help make up their mind?
+What would you say to someone considering psychology at NMT?

 Do it.
 Small class sizes, affordable tuition, and a strong science-based degree make it a great choice.
 It was one of the best decisions I ever made.